 Bring lunch, a hot or cold drink and snacks.
 In hot weather please ensure that you take in plenty of liquids.

-You may also wish to bring along a folding chair or stool for coffee and lunch breaks.
+You may also wish to bring along a folding chair or stool for coffee and lunch breaks as the ground is often wet.
 We allow plenty of time for these breaks as our events are also a social occasion where we hope you will learn more about the New Forest from our event leaders and your colleagues.

-Please do not bring dogs to our events.
+Please do not bring dogs to our events, without prior approval.

 Where do we meet?